-The financial indicator identified for the project activity is the project Internal Rate of Return (IRR) calculated in the project activity cash-flow.
-The IRR here presented for the project activity is going to be compared to the appropriate benchmark of the electric sector (in accordance with paragraph 12, Annex 5, EB 62), which is the Weighted Average Cost of Capital (WACC).
+The financial indicator identified for the project activity is the projects Internal Rate of Return (IRR) calculated in each wind power plant cash-flow.
+The IRR here presented for each plant is compared to the appropriate benchmark of the electric sector, which is the Weighted Average Cost of Capital (WACC).